rclone/rclone/docs/content/drive.md

 #### --drive-use-trash ####

-Send files to the trash instead of deleting permanently.
-Defaults to off, namely deleting files permanently.
+Controls whether files are sent to the trash or deleted permanently.
+Defaults to true, namely sending files to the trash.
+Use `--drive-use-trash=false` to delete files permanently instead.

 ### Limitations ###